 To get a certificate, tenants can either submit an existing court order, or a signed statement from an authorized person declaring the tenant is a victim of domestic violence.

 This statement must be one of the following:

 - signed written statement

-Persons authorized to provide a statement under the Residential Tenancies Act (0.4 MB) include regulated members of the:
+Persons authorized to provide a statement under the Residential Tenancies Act (PDF, 0.4 MB) include regulated members of the: